adamuas/intuitive_intro_to_ann_ml/README.md

 ### Learning Philosophy
 Build an intuition for everything (a mental feel of how it works and how it will react to different things)
-* Theory gets linked to practise, always.
+* Only Theory that can be demonstrated.
-* Learn by Case study
+* Learn by Case study.
 * Learn the nitty-gritty by hands-on implementation from scratch.